Homesteading Blog

 Interview With Jennifer & Colleen from Sea Wolf Soaps and Bath Creations in Abbotsford

 In our most recent homestead blog post article, we get to chat with Jennifer and Colleen, from Sea Wolf Soaps and Bath Creations in Abbotsford, check out their story below and consider connecting with them on social media and at the local farmer’s markets throughout the area.
 Who are you, where do you live, and what do you appreciate about operating your craft business?
 Our names are Jennifer and Colleen, and we reside in Abbotsford, BC.
 We adore creating excellent products that enable people to indulge and treat themselves and others.
-We also take pleasure in meeting new individuals who visit our booth and other vendors each week at the …
+We also take pleasure in meeting new individuals who

-Interview With Jennifer & Colleen from Sea Wolf Soaps and Bath Creations in Abbotsford READ BLOG POST >
+Interview With Jennifer & Colleen from Sea Wolf Soaps and Bath Creations in Abbotsford Read Blog Post

 Cheryl Later from Wawas Jams and Jellys in Abbotsford British Columbia Canada